Upper and lower bounds for the speed of fronts of the reaction diffusion equation with Stefan boundary conditions: Introduction

-The scalar reaction diffusion equation $ u_t = u_{xx} + f(u)$ where $f(0) = f(1) =0 $ has been studied extensively as it models problems in biology, chemical physics, and population dynamics among others.
-The study of the logistic reaction term $f(u) = u(1-u)$ by Fisher\cite{Fisher1937}, and the general class studied by Kolmogorov, Petrovsky and Piskunov \cite{KPP1937} showed that a sufficient localized initial condition $u(x,0)$ evolves into a monotonic traveling wave $u(x,t) = q(x - c t)$ joining the stable state $u=1$ to the unstable state $u=0$.
-The speed was proven to be given by $c_{\textrm{KPP}} = 2 \sqrt{f'(0)}$, for all reaction terms which satisfied $f>0$, $u f(u) < f'(0 )$ in $(0,1)$ \cite{KPP1937}.
-On the other hand, Zeldovich and Frank-Kamenetskii in the study of combustion studied a reaction term sharply peaked at $u=1$, and for the limiting case of a delta function at $u=1$, showed that the speed of the front is given by $c_{\textrm ZFK} = \sqrt{2 \int_0^1 f(u) du}$.
-This value was later shown to be a lower bound on the speed for all reaction terms which satisfy $f\ge 0$ in $(0,1)$\cite{BerestyckiNirenberg1992}.
-Depending on the phenomenon under study the reaction term obeys additional constraints.
-Generically, the reaction terms are classified as monostable, bistable or of combustion type.
-In the monostable case, which we call case A, it satisfies \be f'(0) >0,\, f'(1) < 0, \text{ and } f>0 \text{ on } (0,1). \ee It is of bistable type, (case B) if it satisfies \be f(u) < 0 \text{ for } u \text{ on } (0, a),\, f >0 \text{ on } (a, 1), \text{ and } \int_0^1 f(u) du >0. \ee In the combustion case (Case C) it obeys \be f=0 \text{ on } (0,a), \text{ and } f > 0 \text{ on } (a, 1). \ee Finally we include case D, \be f'(0) = 0, \, f>0 \text{ on } (0,1). \ee
+The logistic reaction term $f(u) = u(1-u)$ was first studied by Fisher, and the general monostable case studied by Kolmogorov, Petrovsky and Piskunov \cite{KPP1937} who showed that a sufficient localized initial condition $u(x,0)$ evolves into a monotonic traveling wave $u(x,t) = q(x - c t)$ joining the stable state $u=1$ to the unstable state $u=0$.
+The speed was proven to be given by $c_{\textrm{KPP}} = 2 \sqrt{f'(0)}$, for all reaction terms which satisfied $f>0$, $f(u) \le u f'(0 )$ in $(0,1)$ \cite{KPP1937}.
+On the other hand, Zeldovich and Frank-Kamenetskii (ZFK) \cite{ZFK1938} in the study of combustion studied a reaction term sharply peaked at $u=1$, and for the limiting case of a delta function at $u=1$, they showed that the speed of the front is given by $c_{\textrm ZFK} = \sqrt{2 \int_0^1 f(u) du}$.
+This value was later shown to be a lower bound on the speed for all monostable reaction terms \cite{BerestyckiNirenberg1992} and later shown to be valid for bistable reaction terms as well.

 Existence of traveling monotonic fronts, and conditions on initial conditions $u(x,0)$ for convergence into monotonic fronts were proven in \cite{AronsonWeinberger1978}.
 For arbitrary monostable reaction terms the speed can be determined by a local \cite{HadelerRothe1975} or an integral variational principle \cite{BenguriaDepassier1996CMP}.
 An integral variational principle valid for general reaction terms of any type allows to obtain the speed for cases A-D \cite{BenguriaDepassier1996PRL}.